llelik/storagegrid-audit-analysis-calc/README.md

 - Every day logs are [rotated and compressed](http://docs.netapp.com/sgws-114/topic/com.netapp.doc.sg-audit/GUID-33B77138-D408-4D4F-9994-D2E8C3101FF2.html?resultof=%22%61%75%64%69%74%2e%6c%6f%67%22%20%22%72%6f%74%61%74%65%22%20%22%72%6f%74%61%74%22%20), so assuming 20 GB of log files per day, there's at least 24 hours to get the compressed log file out before it's deleted.
 The NetApp Support site has a KB about expanding the space for logs.
 - You could use NetApp XCP to copy files to another share or CloudSync to copy them from NFS/SMB to S3

-## Scripts and utilities in this repo
+## Scripts and utilities in this repository

 So far there's only one, `[SGAC(CSV)]`.